jainr3/TableTennisTracker/README.md

   </a>
 </div>

 This project tracks a table tennis ball as it moves around during gameplay.
 While in professional table tennis, the ball may be hit at much faster speeds, this project aims to track the ball at lower speeds using a regular mobile device camera.
 Additionally, the performance is highly dependent on the lighting conditions and overall environment setup.
+There are two ball tracking algorithms that are being used, both of which use a color based image map for orange table tennis balls.
+The color thresholds for "orange" may need to be adjusted as described in the calibration section.
+The first algorithm detects the contours of orange blobs as seen [here](https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/).
+The second algorithm uses hotbox detection similar to [this project](https://people.ece.cornell.edu/land/courses/ece5760/FinalProjects/s2015/ttt/ttt/ttt/index.html).

 <p align="right">[<a href="#top">Top</a>]</p>